peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 The run is complete and all checks passed.
 No action is needed.

 **INVALID_NAME**
 The run directory name is malformed and does not match the required `run_*_sbj-NN_trl-NNN` pattern.
-The folder must be renamed or repaired via a `run_experiment.ps1` initiated process.
+This requires **repair** by running `repair_experiment.ps1`.

 **CONFIG_ISSUE**
 The run's `config.ini.archived` is missing, corrupted, or lacks required keys.
 This typically indicates a legacy experiment requiring **migration**.

 **QUERY_ISSUE**
 There is a problem with the fundamental input files needed for an LLM session, such as missing query files or trial manifests.
-This requires **repair** by running `run_experiment.ps1` (or `migrate_experiment.ps1` if legacy).
+This requires **repair** by running `repair_experiment.ps1`.

 **RESPONSE_ISSUE**
 The query files are intact, but one or more corresponding LLM response files are missing.
-This is typically caused by an interrupted run and requires **repair** by running `run_experiment.ps1` (or `migrate_experiment.ps1` if legacy).
+This is typically caused by an interrupted run and requires **repair** by running `repair_experiment.ps1`.

 **ANALYSIS_ISSUE**
 All core data files (queries, responses) are present, but there is a problem with derivative artifacts like analysis files, summary CSVs, or the final report.
 This also includes cases where all replications are valid but the top-level experiment aggregation files (`EXPERIMENT_results.csv`, etc.) are missing.
-This state requires an **update** and can be fixed by running `repair_experiment.ps1`.
+This requires an **update** by running `repair_experiment.ps1`.

 The `Details` string provides specific error flags, such as `MANIFESTS_INCOMPLETE`, `QUERY_RESPONSE_INDEX_MISMATCH`, or `REPORT_INCOMPLETE_METRICS`, which help diagnose the root cause quickly.